SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Rainbow is confused as she looks back in the water again.
 She doesn't see any sign of Pinkie until she looks right at her hooves.
 Her reflection has been replaced with Pinkie's.

-"What's going on her, Twilight?"
+"What's going on here, Twilight?"

 Twilight once again explains everything going on.
 At the end she points at the reflection and says, "Pinkie needs our help."